AI powered coffee chat for intentional, pressure free pairings across hybrid teams.

 Design System

-I collaborated with another designer to build the atomic foundations of the new identity design system, defining color tokens and typography.
-I also created molecule-level components that balanced consistency with flexibility for different product needs.
+So the foundations had to come first.
+I worked with another designer to define the new color tokens and typography, then molecule-level components that balanced consistency with flexibility for different product needs.

 Reflection